stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
-We can even pronounce diphthongs as in "price", "choice", and "mouth".
-The unstressed offset "i" and "u" is written with a "j" and "w" in IPA.
+We can go on and pronounce diphthongs as in "price", "choice", and "mouth".
+The unstressed offset "i" and "u" is written with a `jay`"j" and a `double-yoo`"w" in IPA.

 <!--v-->